A Bayesian Take on Gaussian Process Networks: Bayesian Structure Inference for GPNs

 \subsection{Implementation Details}

-Bayesian inference and optimization of the hyperparameters was performed via the Stan interface RStan \citep{rstan}.
+Bayesian inference and optimization of the hyperparameters were performed via the Stan interface RStan \citep{rstan}.
 The library offers a highly efficient C++ implementation of the No U-turn sampler \citep{noutun}, providing state-of-the-art posterior inference on the hyperparameters.
 We performed MC estimation of the marginal likelihood via the bridgesampling package \citep{rbridgesampling}, which can easily be combined with fitted Stan models.

-In our implementation of Algorithm $1$ we use order or partition MCMC to generate the network samples $q(\mathcal{G}_i\,\vert\,D)$; the procedure can however accommodate a variety of sampling methods, as long as they result in samples from the posterior.
+In the implementation of Algorithm $1$ we use order or partition MCMC to generate the network samples $q(\mathcal{G}_j\,\vert\,D)$; the procedure can however accommodate a variety of sampling methods, as long as they result in samples from the posterior.
 Given its good performance in benchmarking studies \citep{benchpress}, we use the recent BiDAG \citep{bidag} hybrid implementation for MCMC inference on the graph.
 The hybrid sampler requires an initial search space which is then improved upon to correct for possible estimation errors \citep{efficientsampling}.
-The initial search space is given in our case by the output of the dual PC algorithm \citep{dualPC}.
+As initial search space we take the output of the dual PC algorithm \citep{dualPC}.
 For the bridge sampling estimator (\ref{bridgesampler}) of the marginal likelihood we used $N_1 = N_2 = 300$ particles from the proposal and posterior distribution over the hyperparameters.
+The proposal function $g$ was set to a normal distribution, with its first two moments chosen to match those of the posterior distribution.
 R code to implement Algorithm $1$ and reproduce the results in Sections \ref{expers} and \ref{apps} is available at \href{https://github.com/enricogiudice/LearningGPNs}{\texttt{https://github.com/enricogiudice/LearningGPNs}}.